Miyuri15/SinLearn_mobile/README.md

 📄 Coding Standards

 No hardcoded Sinhala or English text.
 Use localization keys only.

 Follow folder structure strictly.

-Reuse widgets from /widgets instead of creating duplicates.
+Reuse widgets from /widgets instead of duplicating.

 Keep logic in /providers and /services, not inside widgets.

 Write clean, readable commits.

 📌 Current Status